 - Choose a time of day when you and your baby are calm, relaxed and not in a rush.

-- Sit your baby in a highchair, or somewhere safe, and feed her the food on a spoon.
+- Sit your baby on your knee, in a highchair, or somewhere that they’re safe, supported and supervised.

 When is the right time to start introducing solids?
 When your baby shows signs of being ready.
-This is around six months old, but not before four months.
+This is around 6 months old, but not before 4 months.

 Getting your baby interested in solid foods: tips

-By the time your baby is 12 months old, she should be eating the same healthy foods that the rest of the family is eating.
-Here are some ideas for developing your baby’s interest in new foods after she has started on solids:
+By the time your baby is 12 months old, they should be eating the same healthy foods that the rest of the family is eating.
+Here are some ideas for developing your baby’s interest in new foods after they’ve started on solids:

 - Offer your baby tastes of what you’re eating to introduce the flavours of your home-cooked meals.
 This is also a good time for you to think about the foods you eat and enjoy healthy foods together as a family.

 - Be guided by your baby’s interest and appetite levels.
-It’s normal for your baby’s appetite to change from day to day.
+It’s normal for your baby’s appetite to vary from day to day.